abhiTronix/vidgear/docs/gears/streamgear/params.md

 &ensp;

-* **`-enable_force_termination`** _(bool)_: sets a special flag to enable the forced termination of FFmpeg process.
+* **`-enable_force_termination`** _(bool)_: sets a special flag to enable the forced termination of the FFmpeg process, required only if StreamGear is getting frozen when terminated.
 Its usage is as follows:

-    !!! warning "The `-enable_force_termination` flag can potentially cause unexpected behavior or prevent the program from producing the desired output in certain scenarios.
+    !!! warning "The `-enable_force_termination` flag can potentially cause unexpected behavior or corrupted output in certain scenarios.
 It is recommended to use this flag with caution."

     ```python
     stream_params = {"-enable_force_termination": True} # enables forced-termination behavior